uw-dims/dims-swplan/docs/source/introduction.rst

 ---------------------

 The fundamental problem that this project aims to solve is to to bring capabilities of multiple open source products into a functioning whole.
-This is acheived by assembling all of the necessary components and instructions for building a distributed system with software development and operations ("DevOps") features that support a modern software development and system integration team.
+We take a modular "platform" approach that allows for integrating chosen open source components into a coherent whole.
+This is achieved by assembling all of the necessary components and instructions for building a distributed system with software development and operations ("DevOps") features that support a modern software development and system integration team.

-One outcome of solving this problem is creating a model platform (or DevOps infrastructure) that can facilitate the secure integration of open source compronents that (in and of themselves) are often hard to deploy, and many times so insecurely implemented that they are effectively wide open to the internet.

 Open source software makes up the foundation of the internet as we know it today.
 OpenSSH, OpenSSL, NTP, and GnuPG are examples of successful open source